What is a rotator cuff injury?

 Most rotator cuff tear repairs involve “key-hole”, minimally invasive surgery.

-This will allow the surgeon to access the shoulder joint easily and repair the rotator cuff tear with special implants that reattach the rotator cuff tendon.
+This will allow the orthopaedic surgeon to access the shoulder joint easily and repair the rotator cuff tear with special implants that reattach the rotator cuff tendon.
 During this procedure, any excessive bone prominence will also be removed to aid in tendon healing.

 A patient who undergoes this surgery often returns home the next day after surgery.